MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-jupyter.md

     - If the Jupyter Notebook doesn't open automatically in your browser, copy and paste the URL provided by the command line into your browser.

-1. Choose "New" → "Q#" to create a Jupyter Notebook with a Q# kernel, and add the following code to the first notebook cell:
+1. Choose **New → Q#** to create a Jupyter Notebook with a Q# kernel, and add the following code to the first notebook cell:

     :::code language="qsharp" source="~/quantum/samples/interoperability/qrng/Qrng.qs" range="6-13":::